A Guide to Being Lazy in Cape Town – Part 2

 One of the best parts of Cape Town is the food you can find there.
 With innumerable restaurants and other food outlets offering absolutely anything your hungry heart could possibly desire, you’re certainly not going to go hungry.
 The best part is you don’t even have to look far and wide for a place to eat, it’s all right at your doorstep (provided you aren’t in a log cabin somewhere isolated or 30ft under the ocean).
 Not to mention the best part about being hungry and lazy in these modern times is the fact that if you don’t want to leave your house, UberEats has you covered.
 Some people might say ‘long romantic walks on the beach’ or a ‘refreshing afternoon jog in the Tokai forest’, I say why not ‘short exciting strolls through the Old Biscuit Mill or ‘a refreshing cocktail while you gorge yourself at an all-you-can-eat sushi buffet’?

-Spending too much time squeezed into the clown-fish exhibit reliving Finding Nemo whilst simultaneously enjoying the longing gazes of the children that are waiting patiently for their turn.
+Spending too much time squeezed into the clown-fish exhibit reliving Finding Nemo whilst simultaneously enjoying the longing gazes of the children who are waiting patiently for their turn.

 Now if it’s one thing Cape Town has a lot of, it’s good music.
 Pretty much everyone you meet there is either a Producer/DJ or in a band (or all 3) and actually they’re pretty good.
 This means that, with a ton of awesome venues which play host to music of every genre, you really are spoiled for choice when it comes going out and having a good time.
 You’re probably reading this and thinking “but I don’t have enough energy to go and dance at a club until the early hours of the morning”, well worry not!
 With concerts at Kirstenbosch, your favourite band playing an acoustic set at a café or a late afternoon drink while DJ whatnot plays a vinyl set at your local bar, you’re sorted.